Various Yii 3.0 related documentation

 ?>

-<?php if (!empty($form->getMessage())): ?>
+<?php if ($form->isValid()): ?>

 <?php endif ?>

-You access it as $urlGenerator
+You can access it as $urlGenerator

-are provided by view injections listed in config/common/params.php
+thanks to the view injections listed in config/common/params.php

 :